TTLabs/EvaporateJS/README.md

 - Pause, Resume, Cancel now can act on all in-progress file uploads
 - Pluggable signing methods with `customAuthMethod`.
 AWS Lambda functions must be implemente through this option.
 - Signing methods can respond to 401 and 403 response statuses and not trigger the automatic retry feature.
+- The `progress()` and `complete()` callbacks now provide upload stats like transfer rate and time remaining.
+- Reduced memory footprint when calculating MD5 digests.

 #### Browser Compatibility